fastrgv/RufasGate/README.md

 ## what is special about this project?

-Uses fully modern OpenGL methods in C++ using textures, shaders and uniforms so as to achieve version 3.3 core profile contexts, yet easily compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
+Uses fully modern OpenGL methods in C++ using textures, shaders and uniforms so as to achieve version 3.3 core profile contexts, yet compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
 This project serves as a testbed for learning the complexities of modern OpenGL and GLSL so that transparency has, to a certain extent, preempted elegance.

 It relies mostly on SDL2, but uses SFML audio because of its elegant audio interface.
 There are examples of "fancy" fragment shaders and an environmental cubemap for reflective water in level 2.
 It is very difficult to find a complete, working OGL-330-core implementation of cubemaps, such as you find here.